codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 community-cta: "Join the conversation and talk to other local government staff in our Digital Front Door community."
 ---

 Your online content (both text and media) is a representation of your city and the services it delivers.
-During a website redesign, you are not just migrating over old content one time- it is an ongoing process where content will be continuously analyzed, updated, refined, and even deleted.
-Below is a recommended roadmap for building great content on your site.
+During a website redesign, content isn't just migrated over once- it's an ongoing process of analyzing, refining, updating, and even deleting.
+Here's some steps to startbuilding great content on your site.

 ##1.
 Understand User Needs
 Start with understanding your users’ online needs.
-By conducting an online resident survey, you can assess the devices and types of internet access used in different parts of your city, evaluate user needs to prioritize content development on your site, and understand where your city has strong and weak connections to users of its website.
+By conducting an [online resident survey](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/user-needs/run-a-resident-survey.html), you can assess the devices and types of internet access used in different parts of your city, evaluate user needs to prioritize content development on your site, and understand where your city has strong and weak connections to users of its website.

-Check out our [Run an Online Survey Guide](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/user-needs/run-a-resident-survey.html) to learn more about what kinds of questions to ask, how to run the survey, and what Oakland, CA learned from conducting it.

 ##2.
 Conduct a Content Audit
 Conducting a content audit provides a quantitative understanding of how various webpages on your site are performing.
-It can help you determine which pages need to be pruned or consolidated on your site, which pages need to be rewritten, which pages are the most heavily trafficked, identify any gaps, and much more.
+It can help you determine which pages need to be pruned or consolidated on your site, which pages need to be rewritten, which pages are the most heavily trafficked, identify any gaps, etc.

 In general, your content audit process should: